patrickbwarren/inkscape-survex-export/README.md

 In Inkscape, the option to save to a Survex (`*.svx`) file should appear under 'File &rarr; Save As&hellip;' or 'File &rarr; Save a Copy&hellip;'.
-If selected this brings up a dialogue box, with:
+This brings up a dialogue box, with:

 * in the 'Parameters' tab:
     + length of scale line (in m);